 Mental ability topics are amongst the most common aptitude skills tested in any competitive exams.
 From govt exams to MBA entrances, almost all aptitude tests have an entire section dedicated to mental ability skills.
-But what does the mental ability section test?
+But what does the mental ability test evaluate?

 The Mental Ability section is not like academic subjects.
-The questions require logic and interpretation skills to find the correct answer.
-Find out the topics and tricks to solve mental ability questions in this article.
+The questions in the mental ability syllabus for competitive exams require logic and interpretation skills to find the correct answer.
+This article identifies the mental ability topics list and tricks to solve mental ability questions.

-The mental ability section includes both reasoning and interpretation topics.
-Nonetheless, there is no prescribed syllabus for this area in most of the exams.
+The mental ability topics for competitive exams include both reasoning and interpretation questions.
+Nonetheless, there is no prescribed mental ability syllabus for competitive exams.
+Here is the mental ability topics list that most of the competitive exams cover:

 - Verbal Reasoning